Little Sable Point Lighthouse at the Silver Lake State Park

-The Sable Points Lighthouse Keepers Association maintains the lighthouse, and it is open for tours daily from 10am-5pm May 24 to September 30.
-There is a $3 donation fee to tour the lighthouse; $1 for children 11 & under.
+The Sable Points Lighthouse Keepers Association maintains the lighthouse, and it is open for tours daily from 10am-5pm late May 22 through September 30, 2015.
+There is a $5 donation fee to climb the lighthouse tower; $2 for children 11 & under.
 Due to weather conditions and staffing, it may be wise to call ahead at (231) 845-7343, or visit www.splka.org for more information.

 DIRECTIONS TO LITTLE SABLE POINT LIGHTHOUSE